SteveCaruso/grid/documents/program-council-resolution.md

 ## Q: What is the impact of the elimination of more-transferrable AS degrees?

-We are already set to begin the process of building an articulation agreement with the Computer Science Department at Butler University (which is where our intended Consultant is from; he was immediately impressed with the offerings and wants to proceed straight away).
-We have several others presently in the preliminary stages.
+We are already set to begin the process of building an articulation agreement with the Computer Science Department at Butler University (which is where our intended Consultant is from; he was immediately impressed with the offerings and wants to proceed).
+We have several others presently in the preliminary stages of probing interest.

 We *do* want to offer an AS degree, but we feel that we may need a year or two to feel the AAS out first and see where appropriate cuts can be made to have the AS have the same academic vigor as the AAS.

-The sheer number of GenEd requirements are tough for such an interdiciplinary degree.
+The sheer number of GenEd requirements continue to be tough for such an interdiciplinary degree as an AS.

 ## Q: What is the impact of the elimination of the only certificate option for this set of disciplines?

-The IDMX Certificate was always very low enrollment, a typical Academic year only having 1 or 2 students in it actively.
-Where we would be willing to consider a Certificate in the future, it was not a high priority.
+The IDMX Certificate was always very low enrollment, a typical Academic year only having a handfull of students in it actively.
+Building a Certificate was not a high priority.

 However, the first two semesters of the AAS can be re-arranged into a ["Creative Computing" Certificate](/degrees/certificate.md) with very little alteration and meet all Certificate requirements (assuming that Creative Computing I gets CompLit status).